-Foster carers introduce their greyhound to new things like vacuum cleaners, glass doors, stairs etc. Remember that life in a racing kennel environment is a relatively sheltered existence and your home will offer many new experiences for most greyhounds.
+Foster carers introduce greyhounds to new things like vacuum cleaners, glass doors and stairs.
+Life in a racing kennel environment is a relatively sheltered existence and people’s homes offer many new experiences for most greyhounds.

-As a large breed of dog, greyhounds actually require much less room than other breeds of a similar size and will often be found curled up around the house.
+Although large, greyhounds require much less room than other breeds of a similar size and will often be found curled up somewhere in the home.
 We have greyhounds living in studio apartments, units and townhouses, as well as large homes and rural properties.
 They are well suited to most environments.

-Once you have been issued a Green Collar your greyhound will not need to wear a muzzle in public.
-However, should you wish to leave the muzzle on when you are introducing your greyhound to other pets, children or new environments – such as a busy dog park – you can rest assured your dog is used to wearing one, it does not hurt and they can drink normally while wearing it.
+Anyone wishing to leave the muzzle on when introducing a greyhound to other pets, children or new environments – such as a busy dog park – can rest assured the dog is used to wearing one, it does not hurt and they can drink normally while wearing it.

-Your greyhound will be issued a Green Collar making it exempt from wearing a muzzle in public, however it is still law for all greyhounds to be kept on leash in public places – this includes off leash dog parks.
+No. Western Australian law stipulates greyhounds must be kept on leash in public places, including off leash dog parks.
 Greyhounds are sighthounds and are very fast, even a greyhound with great recall can see something in the distance and run off to reach it.
-A sighthound in chase mode can easily run onto a busy road or through a fence without realising the danger.
-Therefore, for the safety of your greyhound and in keeping with Western Australian law please keep it leashed at all times.
+A sighthound in chase mode can easily run onto a busy road so for both legal and safety reasons, please keep the leash on.

-Most greyhounds do not come toilet trained.
-However, they are generally very clean dogs.
-Living in a kennel environment, most dogs do not like to soil in their sleeping quarters, and will wait until turned out to relieve themselves.
-When first brought into the home, the greyhound should be treated in a similar manner to a puppy being housebroken – taking the dog outside every couple of hours for the first week or so, especially after meals, play and long naps.
+Most greyhounds do not come toilet trained but they are generally very clean dogs.
+Living in a kennel environment, most dogs do not like to soil their sleeping quarters and will wait until turned out to relieve themselves.
+When first brought into the home, the greyhound should be treated in a similar manner to a puppy being housebroken.
+Take the dog outside every couple of hours for the first week or so, especially after meals, play and long naps.

-It is important over the first few days to watch the greyhound closely when it is inside your house, so that you may correct it immediately if it tries to go to the toilet.
+It is important over the first few days to watch the greyhound closely when it is inside your house, so you may correct it immediately if it tries to go to the toilet.
 When catching the dog in the act, say a firm NO and immediately take the dog outside.
 When it then continues to go to the toilet outside, praise the dog profusely.
-Do not tell the dog off if it has an accident inside but you are not there to catch it in time.
-Correcting the dog after the event will only serve to confuse and frighten the dog – corrections must be made at the time of the discretion, and not afterwards.
+Do not tell the dog off if it has an accident inside when you are not there to catch it in time.
+Correcting the dog after the event will only confuse and frighten the dog – corrections must be made at the time, not afterwards.

 Greyhounds are great with children that know how to respect dogs.
-The nature of the greyhound breed means that they are relatively tolerant and accepting dogs, such as having children playing with them, but this should not be taken for granted and children should never be left unsupervised around the dog.
+The nature of the greyhound breed means they are relatively tolerant and accepting of situations like children playing with them but this should not be taken for granted and children should never be left unsupervised around the dog.

 We recommend, as with all dogs, that children are taught to respect the dog, especially around the dog’s bed, around its food and at meal time.

-GAP aims to ensure that all of our greyhounds are sociable with other dogs.
+GAP aims to ensure the greyhounds going through our program are sociable with other dogs.
 They generally get along well with other dogs, although they may not play with them.
-Common sense should be exercised during the introductory period and supervised feeding is ALWAYS recommended in a multi-pet household.
-Throughout the foster period, your foster greyhound must be introduced to other dogs.
+Common sense should be used during the introductory period and supervised feeding is always recommended in a multi-pet household.
+During the foster period, each greyhound must be introduced to other dogs.
 In order to experience different living arrangements, for example living alone or with other dogs, foster dogs will be moved between foster homes accordingly.

 Like all breeds, some greyhounds are more compatible with some types of animals than others.
-During the greyhound’s time at GAP, we try to expose them to as many different situations as possible in order to understand how each individual dog will respond.
-From there we are able to provide advice on the best living arrangements for each individual dog, including their compatibility with other pets.
+During the greyhound’s time at GAP, we try to expose them to as many different situations as possible so we can understand how each dog will respond.
+Then we can provide advice on the best living arrangements for individual dogs, including their compatibility with other pets.

 Many will learn to accept other pets if introduced slowly and carefully, always with strict supervision.
-Any introductions should always be carried out on lead, and with the greyhound properly muzzled, until the dog’s reactions can be assessed.
-Risks should never be taken with the safety of your own pets.
+Any introductions should always be carried out on lead and with the greyhound properly muzzled, until the dog’s reactions can be assessed.
+Risks should never be taken with the safety of pets.

 Both!
 It depends on what kind of dog you are looking for.
-We tend to match greyhounds to homes based upon the individual personality of the dog and the adopter’s requirements rather than their gender.
-We have approximately equal numbers of males versus females that we have placed into pet homes.
-In terms of acquiring a second dog for your household, there is no hard and fast rule as to whether you should get a male (if you already have a female) and vice versa.
+We tend to match greyhounds to homes based on the individual personality of the dog and the adopter’s requirements rather than gender.
+We have placed approximately equal numbers of males and females we into pet homes.
+In considering a second dog for your household, there is no hard and fast rule as to whether you should get a male (if you already have a female) and vice versa.
 We have many happy families living with two female dogs, two male dogs, one of each or an uneven mix of genders.
-It all just depends on the dogs’ personalities, which is why we offer all adopters a trial period before finalising any paperwork.
+It all depends on the dogs’ personalities, which is why we offer all adopters a trial period before finalising any paperwork.

-Our dogs usually range from two – five years of age, however we do sometimes get puppies and older dogs into the program from time to time.
-The average lifespan of a greyhound is 12 – 14 years.
+Our dogs usually range from two to five years old but we occasionally get puppies and older dogs into the program.
+The average lifespan of a greyhound is 12 to 14 years.

-GAP also provides all adopted greyhounds with a lead and muzzle (in case there are situations where you’d prefer to use a muzzle, for example introducing your greyhound to other animals).
+Greyhounds that are rehomed via GAP have been through a behavioural assessment and issued with a green collar.
+GAP also provides all adopted greyhounds with a lead and muzzle, in case there are situations where this may be useful such as when introducing your greyhound to other animals.

 Should the situation arise where you need to find your greyhound a new home, regardless of the amount of time passed since the adoption, please contact GAP for assistance.
-GAP is committed to ensuring that the greyhound has a suitable home for the entirety of its life.
+GAP is committed to ensuring the greyhound has a suitable home for the whole of its life.